heiner/dylaniki/Simple_Twist_of_Fate.md

     And watched out for a simple twist of fate.

     They walked along by the old canal
-    Down Waterfront Street, by the tolling bell   <em>Brussels:</em> All by the cathedral bell stopped into the Grand Hotel                  <em>Wembley:</em> Rio Grande Hotel
-                                                  <em>Gothenburg and Brussels:</em> Saint Claire Hotel
+    Down Waterfront Street, by the tolling bell   *Brussels:* All by the cathedral bell stopped into the Grand Hotel                  *Wembley:* Rio Grande Hotel *Gothenburg and Brussels:* Saint Claire Hotel
     where the desk clerks dressed in white.
     With a face as black as night
     he said: "Check-out time's at eight".
     All a part of that simple twist of fate.

-    <em>Additional verse in Gothenburg and Brussels:</em>  She was walking by the street parade
-                                                  [...] but underpaid
+    *Additional verse in Gothenburg and Brussels:*  She was walking by the street parade [...] but underpaid
                                                   The sun is bursting through a beat-up shade Where he's waking up, etc.
                                                   (as the standard version in the next verse)

-    He woke up, and the room was thick            <em>Brussels:</em> Something inside this room was making him sick
+    He woke up, and the room was thick            *Brussels:* Something inside this room was making him sick
     Something there inside was making him sick.   [...]
     He heard her bootheels in the hallway click,  Hears those bootheels in the hallway click